philbudne/spipatjs/README.md

 NOTE!!

-In the following "Unicode character" means a JavaScript string representing a single Unicode code points, which may contain either one, or two UTF-16 16-bit code units (ie; a surrogate pair, as is the case for all emoji!)
+In the following "Unicode character" means a JavaScript string representing a single Unicode code point, which may contain either one, or two UTF-16 16-bit code units (ie; a surrogate pair, as is the case for all emoji!)

-Position values in .start and .stop, values passed/stored by the cursor function, and values accepted by pos, rpos, tab and rtab refer to one-based positions within the subject string.
+Position values in .start and .stop, values passed/stored by the cursor function to one-based positions within the subject string.

 ## Primative Patterns